 If a scholarship award is received, recipients must do the following to accept and maintain the award:

-- ·Demonstrate appreciation by writing a letter of gratitude to the scholarship benefactor by the add/drop date
+- Demonstrate appreciation by writing a letter of gratitude to the scholarship benefactor by the date specified on the award letter

 Military Scholarship Options

 Scholarship resources for Chaplain Candidates.
 Contact Air Force Reserve at 800.525.0102.

 U.S. Army Reserve Tuition Assistance